5app/base5-icons/README.md

 ## Adding new icons

 1. Add new SVG icons to [src/svg](/src/svg)
-2. Add any new icons as an export inside of [src/jsx/index.js](src/jsx/index.js)
+2. Add any new icons as an export inside of [src/js/index.js](src/js/index.js)
+3. Define a `string` name for any new icons in the icon map in [src/js/iconMap.js](src/js/iconMap.js)

-Once that's done, run `npm run build` to convert the SVGs to standalone React components inside of [src/jsx](/src/jsx).
+Once that's done, run `npm run build` to convert the SVGs to standalone React components inside of [src/js](/src/js).
 In the same step, they will then be compiled to a new `dist` folder as standard ES5 JS modules.

 ## Updating the repo

+1. Bump the version number using `npm version [patch|minor|major]`
-`npm run dist` will publish the `dist` folder to NPM.
-Remember to bump the version number using `npm version [patch|minor|major]` before doing this.
+2. Run `npm run dist` to publish the `dist` folder to NPM